-The Home Depot-Here you will find free content, including practical knowledge and money-saving tips for home improvements.
+The Home Depot-Free content, including practical knowledge and money-saving tips for home improvements may be found at this site.

 Nikefootball-Nike maintains several distinct YouTube channels that cater to specific audiences.
 Consumers can find content that is relevant to their needs without having to sift through everything.